Peligrietzer/feral_machines/posts/pale_river.md

 I remember wishing I could have less bliss.
 I remember you taking a bath in a now entirely empty room, after a thirty-second class.
-I remember the one person who loved you the minute you let her in here spraying dust unspooled on the futon -- I remember it covered in leaves!
+I remember the one person who loved you the minute you let her in here spraying dust unspooled on the futon.
+I remember it covered in leaves!
 I remember there were dark, savage-grey brambles, old black swirling pastes hanging free from the wall, black black orange horizontal piping leading out on dowel ends, old black black orange old black, starving.
 I remember starving, engaged in work so trivial that it gave me